 - Multi-surface glue (optional)

-First Aid travel pouch pattern is available in the shop, however I have a surprise for you!
-If you would like to receive a free copy of this pattern you need to join Allsewpetite – makers group on Facebook.
-Then go to the group’s file folder and download your copy.
+The First Aid Travel Pouch pattern is available in the shop; however, I have a surprise for you!
+If you would like to receive a free copy of this pattern, you need to join the Allsewpetite – makers group on Facebook.
+Then, go to the group’s file folder and download your copy.
 I know it is April’s fool today, but I can assure you it is not a joke!
 Hope you going to like it.
 Cannot wait to see your versions!